 Career fields form their own worlds—the world of medicine, the world of finance—and within them there are dozens if not hundreds of occupations playing separate roles.
 We recently completed a study of the world of theatre and found some very interesting results.
-A playwright and former test administrator in our Chicago office, Scottie Barsotti, undertook this study with the assistance of Dr. Linda Houser-Marko.
+A playwright and former test administrator in our Chicago office, S. Thomasin Barsotti, undertook this study with the assistance of Dr. Linda Houser-Marko.

 The majority of participants were active in the Chicago theatre industry, while three were from Atlanta.
 Participants were asked to identify their primary role within the professional theatre community: there were 46 actors, 28 directors, 16 playwrights, 15 designers, 10 stage technicians, 11 who categorized themselves as “other,” and 6 who did not categorize themselves.

-The study had some initial hypotheses.
 We thought that theatre artists would score high in the verbal abilities (Silograms, English Vocabulary, Ideaphoria) and the musical abilities (Tonal Memory, Pitch Discrimination, Rhythm Memory), and score possibly high in spatial thinking.
 We also thought:

 - Directors and designers might score higher than average in spatial thinking as their work often considers movement through space, or filling a space